belonging and the natural world

 Wikimedia Commons, attribution: Mountains-nature-person-hiking (23958935379).jpg

-Please get in touch if you would like to be kept informed about future dates and other courses.
+Please get in touch if you would like to be kept informed about upcoming courses.

-(Note: This course has been adapted in response to the Covid-19 pandemic.
-A wider range of price options are offered to accommodate those who may be experiencing financial difficulty – please see below for more details.)
+(Note: This course has been adapted in response to the cost of living crisis and a wider range of price options are offered to accommodate those who may be experiencing financial difficulty – please see below for more details.)

 Can we establish a deep and felt personal relationship with our environment?
 One that brings greater meaning to our interactions with the more-than-human world?